- Eve O'Dea

 “I’ve always considered movies evil; the day that cinema was invented was a black day for mankind.”

-Just like everyone else, queer audiences have always had an innate desire to see themselves represented in the films they watch.
-As that was effectively impossible for the greater half of the twentieth century, they searched for queer sensibilities in the era’s mainstream media, of which there was many.
+Queer audiences have always had an innate desire to see themselves represented in the films they watch.
+As that was effectively impossible for the greater half of the twentieth century, they searched for queer sensibilities in the era’s mainstream media, of which there was an abundance.
 The leading actors and actresses were styled and acted as absolute apexes of their respective genders to the point of camp.
 As such, queer audiences who may have struggled with their own gender expressions were able to look at these beacons of the high-femme or stone-butch as representatives of their own constant performance.
 These were not men and women on screen, but a-gendered beings disguised as “men” and “women".

 Hollywood Babylon both created and fostered a series of urban legend that have continued to influence our (mis)understanding of Hollywood’s Golden Age.
 Among Anger’s dubious claims, a few in particular stand out: